tlienart/Xranklin.jl/docs/syntax/basics.md

   ![camel](/assets/eximg/camel.svg)
 }

-For reference images the syntax is the same as for link references.
+For reference images, the syntax is the same as for link references.
 You can also add these references in your `config.md` to make them globally available.

 \showmd{